gitsforvikki/task-manag-final/README.md

 The new task is now part of the user's task list and can be edited, updated, or deleted as needed.

-## Test Case: Updating a Task
+### Test Case: Updating a Task

-**Objective:** To verify that users can successfully update an existing task in the React and Node.js task management app.
+**Objective:** To verify that users can successfully update an existing task in the Task management app.

 **Preconditions:**
 - The task management app is installed and running on a local or test server.